WSU-4110/warrior-gains/README.md

+## Introduction
+Warrior gains is a social media platform that revolves around fitness and health.
+This is created for Wayne state students who like working out.
+Out platform, helps connect students with each other in the same niche.
+Users can post, like, and interact with other users on this platform.

+## Features

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).